W427697/Discord-/docs/addons/writing-addons.md

 ### Addon kit

-To help you jumpstart the addon development, the Storybook maintainers created an [`addon-kit`](https://github.com/storybookjs/addon-kit), and use it to bootstrap your next addon.
+To help you jumpstart the addon development, the Storybook maintainers created an [`addon-kit`](https://github.com/storybookjs/addon-kit), use it to bootstrap your next addon.